Insider Career Guides

 Be prepared to explain exactly how you would build custom polyfills for essential array methods like `reduce` or handle custom prototype chains to optimize component reusability.

-When a referrer looks at your GitHub and sees complex state management, event delegation, and interactive layout shifts handled beautifully without a single external dependency, they will instantly recognize you as a high-signal candidate.
+When a insider looks at your GitHub and sees complex state management, event delegation, and interactive layout shifts handled beautifully without a single external dependency, they will instantly recognize you as a high-signal candidate.
 See also 5 things to fix before a software engineering referral.

 Actionable Vanilla JS Interview Prep Strategy